sjbiaga/pisc/README.md

 A second background fiber is blocked on a `Semaphore` that the other background fiber releases, and then (blocking) polls for a next "offer".

-This second background fiber then awaits for all enabled actions to be "reached", and thus have associated a rate rather than a number (the value type of the `%` map is a `Scala 3` _union_ type).
+This second background fiber then awaits for all enabled actions to be "reached" or "fired", and thus have associated a rate rather than a number (the value type of the `%` map is a `Scala 3` _union_ type).
 If the multisets are not empty, then it will block on the semaphore shared with the first background fiber.

 As soon as the multisets are empty, the second background fiber computes [statistically](https://github.com/scalanlp/breeze) - starting from the